zalando/postgres-operator/docs/administrator.md

 pods with manifest flags `enableMasterPoolerLoadBalancer` and/or `enableReplicaPoolerLoadBalancer` or in the operator configuration with `enable_master_pooler_load_balancer` and/or `enable_replica_pooler_load_balancer`.
+For the `external-dns.alpha.kubernetes.io/hostname` annotation the `-pooler` suffix will be appended to the cluster name used in the template which is defined in `master|replica_dns_name_format`.

 ## Running periodic 'autorepair' scans of K8s objects